buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

         label="comments to be displayed to the user of the built binary", default="This is a development build", cols=60, rows=5)

-This parameter type is similar to StringParameter, except that it is represented in the HTML form as a textarea, allowing multi-line input.
+This parameter type is similar to StringParameter, except that it is represented in the HTML form as a ``textarea``, allowing multi-line input.
 It adds the StringParameter arguments, this type allows:

 ``cols`` (optional; default: 80)

-    The number of columns the textarea will have
+    The number of columns the ``textarea`` will have.

 ``rows`` (optional; default: 20)

-    The number of rows the textarea will have
+    The number of rows the ``textarea`` will have

 This class could be subclassed in order to have more customization e.g.